hsnlab/escape/pox/ext/doc/source/util/domain.rst

 :any:`AbstractDomainManager` contains general logic for top domain managers.

 :any:`AbstractESCAPEAdapter` contains general logic for actual Adapters.

+:any:`AbstractOFControllerAdapter` contains general logic for actual OF controller based Adapters.

 :any:`DefaultDomainRESTAPI` defines unified interface for domain's REST-API.